Banstead railway station: Services

-Prior to May 2018, the station was served by an hourly service on weekdays and Saturdays only, with no Sunday service.
+Before May 2018, the station was served by an hourly service on weekdays and Saturdays only, with no Sunday service.
 In May 2018, a half-hourly service was introduced on all days of the week.

 There is an electronic display showing arrivals and departures.
 A ticket machine was installed in October 2011 replacing a Permit to Travel machine and there are also two Oystercard readers.